osamaqarem/drag-select/README.md

 Most would be easy to support, except lists with dynamic item size.
 I'm not sure drag-to-select would make sense there anyway.

+## Known Issues

+- **Android, new architecture**: In the new architecture, automatic scrolling will lead to the app hanging with an ANR notification.
+This appears to be a bug with React Native which has been [fixed](https://github.com/facebook/react-native/pull/44725) in 0.77+

 ## Development